Run private apps with Flycast

 Goal

-Today we’re gonna show Flycast off by setting up an instance of Ollama.
+We’ll show Flycast off by setting up an instance of Ollama.

 Ollama is a program that wraps large language models and gives you an interface like Docker so that you can run open-weights large language models privately on your own device.
 Large language models are computationally expensive to run, so being able to offload them to a GPU-powered Fly Machine means you can hack all you want without burning up your precious battery life.